AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

-In text-driven image editing, input images are manipulated according to given text descriptions to obtain an edited version of the original image.
-Earlier works on text-driven editing are based on GANs, where a text encoder is added to the GAN and the GAN is trained on image-text pairs (e.g., ManiGAN \cite{li2020manigan}, TAGAN \cite{nam2018text}).
-For better zero-shot performance with pre-trained image GANs, a GAN inversion technique is combined with the CLIP's text-image embedding space for image editing (e.g., StyleCLIP \cite{patashnik2021styleclip}, e4e \cite{tov2021designing}, HyperStyle \cite{alaluf2022hyperstyle}).
+\textbf{Text-driven Image Editing.} In text-driven image editing, input images are manipulated according to given text descriptions to obtain an edited version of the original image.
+In this task, one main challenge lies in how to obtain representations of the input image, such that it can be edited through text prompts.
+Another difficulty lies in how to have better control over the edits such that the edits are closer to what the user desires, while maintaining consistency over the other elements in the original image.
+Earlier works on text-driven editing are based on GANs, where a text encoder is added to the GAN and the GAN is trained on image-text pairs (e.g., ManiGAN \cite{li2020manigan}.
+For better zero-shot performance with pre-trained image GANs, GAN inversion techniques are applied to invert images into the StyleGAN latent space \cite{tov2021designing}, or are combined with the CLIP's text-image embedding space for image editing (e.g., StyleCLIP \cite{patashnik2021styleclip}).
+Such inversion techniques into meaningful latent spaces allow images to be conveniently edited by text prompts.
 Recently, many works focus on editing of images with DMs.
 DiffusionCLIP \cite{kim2022diffusionclip} explores the text-driven editing of an image by using a CLIP loss on DMs.
 Specifically, an input image (to be edited) is first transformed to the latent space via DMs, and the DM is fine-tuned with the directional CLIP loss (which uses the text prompts to provide a gradient), such that it produces updated samples during the reverse diffusion process.
 Blended Diffusion \cite{avrahami2022blended} adopts a similar approach, but also allow for region-based image editing where edits are contained in a local region, and enable this through masking the CLIP loss and enforcing a background preservation loss.
-Hertz et al. \cite{hertz2023prompt} modify a pre-trained text-to-image diffusion model by injecting cross-attention maps during the diffusion process (which can automatically be obtained from the internal layers of the generative model itself), to control the pixels that the prompt text should attend to.
-Imagic \cite{kawar2023imagic} also leverages a pre-trained text-to-image DM, which enables sophisticated manipulations of a real high-resolution image, including editing of multiple objects.
+Imagic \cite{kawar2023imagic} leverages a pre-trained text-to-image DM and fine-tunes the DM according to the input image, which enables sophisticated manipulations of a real high-resolution image, including editing of multiple objects To have more control over the edits, another line of works explore ways to input additional information (e.g., sketches, segmentation maps) to the generation process.
+Voynov et al. \cite{voynov2022sketch} take in an additional input sketch to guide a pre-trained text-to-image DM to generate an image that follows the spatial layout of the sketch.
+Make-A-Scene \cite{gafni2022make} explores controllable text-to-image generation, allowing users to input additional sketches or edit extracted segmentation maps to the desired classes.
+Then, ControlNet \cite{zhang2023adding} aims to allow pre-trained large text-to-image DMs to support many kinds of additional input conditions, e.g., scribbles, poses, segmentation maps, via a fine-tuning approach involving the zero convolution layer.
+To perform grounded text-to-image generation and have localized edits, GLIGEN \cite{li2023gligen} takes input prompts and other additional information (e.g., bounding boxes, human poses, depth maps, semantic maps) into a frozen pre-trained text-to-image DM.